viresnumeris/viresnumeris.github.io/README.md

 # Understanding peer-to-peer networks

-Institute is involved in research of peer-to-peer networks, trying to understand them from tecnnical and business perspectives.
+Institute is involved in research of peer-to-peer networks, trying to understand them from technical and business perspectives.

-Peer-to-peer networks are an emerging technology that will allow use cases to emerge that were not previously possible.
+Peer-to-peer networks are an emerging technology that will allow use cases to that were not previously possible.

 Specific attention is given to decentralised storage networks.